opturtio/2DPathFinder/Doc/user_quide.md

 #### This program is developed using Windows, thus it is recommended to use it.
 To test the program on Linux or Mac, follow the installation instructions below.

-## Installation to Linux or Mac
+## Installation to Linux, Mac or Windows

 1. Download latest [dotnet SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and install it.

-2. Clone the repository using the CLI:
+2. Open CLI or CMD and clone the repository:
 ```bash
 git clone https://github.com/opturtio/PathFinder.git
 ```

-3. Navigate to the project directory
+1. Navigate to the project directory:
 ```bash
 cd PathFinder/PathFinder
 ```

-4. Build the project
+1. Build the project:
 ```bash
 dotnet build
 ```

-5. Run the project
+1. Run the project:
 ```bash
 dotnet run
 ```